 Our Earth is really, really big, at least compared to us.
-Think of it this way: when you look out over the ocean or a flat field, that faraway spot where sky meets ground is about 12 miles from you, out of 25 thousand miles all the way around Earth.
-So fans have asked how much stuff we could fit inside Earth if it were hollow.
-Cynthia D. wants to know how many pizzas we could fit inside our planet, and Sophia H. asked, how many cheeseburgers?
+It’s a ball that measures 25 thousand miles all the way around.
+So our fan Sophia H. asked, how many cheeseburgers could we fit inside Earth if it were hollow?
 Balls work a lot like cubes: if a cube is 2 times as wide as another, the bigger cube holds 2 x 2 x 2 or 8 times as much space.
 If it’s 10 times as big, it holds 10 x 10 x 10, or 1,000 as much volume.
 Balls work the same way.
-As for filling Earth with food, a stack of 16-inch pizzas could count as an 16-inch ball, and a cheeseburger as a 4-inch ball.
-And Earth is an 8,000-mile ball.
-Let’s do the math to find out how many snacks can fit!
+As for filling Earth with cheeseburgers, we could count the burger as a 4-inch wide ball, and we know Earth is an 8,000-mile wide ball…let’s do the math to find out how many can fit!

 Wee ones: What shape is Earth?

-Little kids: If you stack 8 pizzas, then eat 1, how many do you have left in your “ball” of pizza?
-Bonus: How many 4-inch cheeseburgers do you have to line up to be wider than an 18-inch pizza?
+Little kids: If you stack 8 cheeseburgers, then eat 1, how many do you have left?
+Bonus: How many 4-inch cheeseburgers do you have to line up in a row to make 1 foot (12 inches)?

-Big kids: If 1 ball holds 27 of another ball, how many times as wide is the bigger ball?
+Big kids: If 1 ball holds 27 times as much space (volume) as a 2nd ball, how many times as wide as the smaller ball is the bigger ball?
 (Hint if needed: What number times itself times itself makes 27?
 Very few numbers divide into it!)
-Bonus: If you stack 16-inch pizzas to make a 16-inch ball, how many 4-inch ball-shaped sliders can fit inside the same space?
+Bonus: How many 4-inch ball-shaped burgers can fit inside a 16-inch wide ball?
 (Don’t worry about gaps between them – assume they can squish and change shape to fill all space.)

 The sky’s the limit: If a mile is about 10,000 times as wide as a very big (1/2-foot) cheeseburger, and Earth is 8,000 times as wide as that burger ball, about how many burgers fit inside Earth?
 These are bigger numbers than our usual, but if you track all those zeroes on paper, you can give it a try!